JoshuaJFogg/slate/source/includes/_offers.md

 `items` > `addCredits` | array[objects] | Information relating to an AddCredits offer type
-`addCredits` > `amount` | decimal | Amount of credit the account should receive `addCredits` > `currency` | string | Currency the credit should be added in `addCredits` > `paymentDetailsRequired` | boolean | Indication as to whether the account is required to provide payment information
+`addCredits` > `amount` | decimal | Amount of credit the account should receive `addCredits` > `currency` | string | Currency the credit should be added in `addCredits` > `paymentDetailsRequired` | Bool | Indication as to whether the account is required to provide payment information
 `items` > `lowStart` | array[objects] | Information relating to an LowStart offer type
-`lowStart` > `percentage` | decimal | The percentage discount the account should receive `lowStart` > `numberOfPeriods` | integer | How long the discount should take place `lowStart` > `lockInPeriods` | integer | Number of periods before the account can cancel their subscription `lowStart` > `closeSubOnExpiry` | boolean | Indication whether the subscription will expire at the same time as the offer `lowStart` > `serviceIds` | array[integer] | Collection of applicable services for the offer `lowStart` > `paymentDetailsRequired` | boolean | Indication as to whether the account is required to provide payment information
+`lowStart` > `percentage` | decimal | The percentage discount the account should receive `lowStart` > `numberOfPeriods` | integer | How long the discount should take place `lowStart` > `lockInPeriods` | integer | Number of periods before the account can cancel their subscription `lowStart` > `closeSubOnExpiry` | Bool | Indication whether the subscription will expire at the same time as the offer `lowStart` > `serviceIds` | array[integer] | Collection of applicable services for the offer `lowStart` > `paymentDetailsRequired` | Bool | Indication as to whether the account is required to provide payment information
 `items` > `percentageDiscount` | array[objects] | Information relating to an PercentageDiscount offer type
-`percentageDiscount` > `percentage` | decimal | The percentage discount that will be received `percentageDiscount` > `paymentDetailsRequired` | boolean | Indication as to whether the account is required to provide payment information
+`percentageDiscount` > `percentage` | decimal | The percentage discount that will be received `percentageDiscount` > `paymentDetailsRequired` | Bool | Indication as to whether the account is required to provide payment information
 `items` > `freePeriod` | array[objects] | Information relating to an freePeriod offer type
-`freePeriod` > `numberOfPeriods` | integer | How long the discount should take place `freePeriod` > `serviceIds` | array[integer] | Collection of applicable services for the offer `freePeriod` > `paymentDetailsRequired` | boolean | Indication as to whether the account is required to provide payment information
+`freePeriod` > `numberOfPeriods` | integer | How long the discount should take place `freePeriod` > `serviceIds` | array[integer] | Collection of applicable services for the offer `freePeriod` > `paymentDetailsRequired` | Bool | Indication as to whether the account is required to provide payment information
 `items` > `groupDiscount` | array[objects] | Information relating to an GroupDiscount offer type
 `groupDiscount` > `metaData` | objects | Metadata of the group discount `metaData` > `qualifyingItemCount` | integer | The number of items that must be purchased to be applicable for the offer